Skip to main content

 Written by Blueprint

-An extremely useful tool on the new digital exam are annotations, which are made to mimic the real LSAT interface as much as possible.
+On your Blueprint LSAT exam interface, there are a few extremely useful annotation tools, which are made to mimic the real LSAT interface as much as possible.
 On the Blueprint LSAT exam interface, just like on the real LSAT, you will have the ability to underline or highlight a passage.

 Underline